imagej/imagej.github.io/_pages/plugins/trackmate/custom-spot-feature-analyzer-algorithms.md

             return true;
         }

-The code for the whole class is {% include github org='fiji' repo='TrackMate-examples' source='plugin/trackmate/examples/spotanalyzer/RelativeIntensitySpotAnalyzer.java' label='here' %}.
+The code for the whole class is {% include github org='fiji' repo='TrackMate-examples' branch='master' source='plugin/trackmate/examples/spotanalyzer/RelativeIntensitySpotAnalyzer.java' label='here' %}.

 ## Using SciJava priority to determine order of execution